 TRANSPORTATION IN BRUSSELS

 The Belgian capital is a very well connected city.
 Since you will be only one day in Brussels, most likely you will spend it in the center - everything is within walking distance, and you won't be taking many buses or metro.
 I usually skip public transportation and just walk everywhere.
 Not only is it a great way to burns those extra calories, but it lets me see more of the city.
-If you want to learn more about Brussels public transportation, check out their official site here. https://www.brussels.be/public-transport
+Check out the Brussels public transportation website to learn more about it.

 How to get from the airport to the city center?